 All three of these pills work through a combination of estrogen and a progestin, helping to keep androgen levels in your body low and steady.

 Each type of pill uses a different progestin, meaning there can be slight differences in the acne prevention effects of different combined oral contraceptives.
-It’s very common to have to work with your doctor to find the best pill for you for acne prevention and general wellbeing.
+It’s very common to have to work with your healthcare provider to find the best pill for you for acne prevention and general wellbeing.

-As with anything contraceptive-related, the best way to start using birth control to combat acne is to talk to your doctor.
+As with anything contraceptive-related, the best way to start using birth control to combat acne is to talk to your healthcare provider.
 They’ll be able to recommend the best birth control option for you based on your needs and medical history.

 Our guide to birth control and acne also covers the basics of using birth control as a treatment for hormonal acne.

-As well as birth control, some doctors use spironolactone to control the androgenic hormones that cause acne.
-Spironolactone is an anti-androgen and, like with any medication that affects your hormones, should only be taken with a prescription from your doctor.
+As well as birth control, some healthcare providers use spironolactone to control the androgenic hormones that cause acne.
+Spironolactone is an anti-androgen and, like with any medication that affects your hormones, should only be taken with a prescription from your healthcare provider.

 Your skin has a life cycle, with skin cells taking around six weeks to make their way up to the surface before dying, flaking off and being replaced.